Frequently Asked Questions

 If you have Medicare Part B and want to see me, Medicare requires that we enter into a private contract stating that you will not submit claims to Medicare for appointments with me, as I have opted out of Medicare.

-I will consider prescribing benzodiazepines, but only in limited quantities and typically for specific indications such as flight anxiety or acute panic attacks.
+I may prescribe benzodiazepines, typically for specific indications such as flight anxiety or acute panic attacks.

-Please note that I do not prescribe controlled substances outside of scheduled appointments.
+Please note that due to policies, I only prescribe controlled substances during scheduled appointments.

 If we are doing therapy together, we’ll typically meet weekly.